-Student may declare a major in Media Arts once they have successfully completed 30 credit hours in First Year Studies.
+Student may declare a major in a BFA program once they have successfully completed 30 credits.
 Student must declare a major upon completion of 60 credit hours.

-Access to registering in 200-level courses requires that a student has completed 24 credit hours of First Year Studies, of which 12 credit hours must be represented by studio courses.
+In order to register in 200-level courses students must have completed 24 credit hours of First Year Studies, of which 12 credit hours must be represented by studio courses.